catuchi/SENSEE/README.md

 This project backend is serviced by sanity.
 Click [here](https://www.youtube.com/watch?v=bDVAQZVeebw) to learn how to use Sanity and get your sanity token.

-Also visit [Stripe](https://stripe.com/) to get stripe publishable and secret key
+Also visit [Stripe](https://stripe.com/) to get stripe publishable and secret keys

 ## Run Locally